caioaugusto1/be-the-hero/README.md

 * [BE] - NodeJS (v12.13.0) APIs
 * [BE] - Knex to datas and database manipulation

+* [FE] - React (v16.13.1)

 * [DATABASE] - SQLite

 ### Installation

 Requires any Front End Editor - to run

-After you cloned the repository, you should open project on your front end editor and run the code below to node_module folder install:
+After you cloned the repository, you should open project backend and frontend development (one for each) on your front end editor and run the code below to node_module folder install:
 ```sh
 $ npm install
 ```

-Run Migrations command to create database.
+Go to #backend folder and you should run Migrations command to create database.

 ```sh
 $ npx knex migrate:latest